-Whilst the hall museum remains closed, the lovely park at Cusworth and the children’s play area is open.
+The lovely park at Cusworth and the children’s play area is great during the summer months.

-A perfect place to unwind and picnic, enjoying the outdoors after a busy day shopping in Doncaster!
+A perfect place to unwind and picnic, enjoying the outdoors.
 A huge hill to roll down, some trees for shade if you need them with little ones and a nice lake to walk around (it’s a fairly short circular walk).